Wilowisp98/chameleon/README.md

 ![Me & Me](other/images/combined_output.png)
 *Me vs Me*

-### Future Work
+### Next Steps

+- Improve model resolution.
-I still want to test this system in real-time.
+- I still want to test this system in real-time.
 At the moment, I don’t have access to a webcam or a machine that allows me to use one for this purpose but it's definitely something I plan to experiment with soon.